gwangmu/IRTestbed/README.md

 1. Implement a module pass in `testbed.cpp::IRTestbed::run()`.
 2. Make again.
 3. Use `tb-clang` and `tb-clang++` in `build` as C/C++ compilers.
+  - The module pass is applied to compiled C/C++ source code.

 ## FAQ